 A classic example of escalation of commitment from the corporate world is Motorola Inc.'s Iridium project.
 In the 1980s, phone coverage around the world was weak.
 For example, it could take hours of dealing with a chain of telephone operators in several different countries to get a call through from Cleveland to Calcutta.
 There was a real need within the business community to improve phone access around the world.
-Motorola envisioned solving this problem using 66 loworbiting satellites, enabling users to place a direct call to any location around the world.
+Motorola envisioned solving this problem using sixty-six low-orbiting satellites, enabling users to place a direct call to any location around the world.
 At the time of idea development, the project was technologically advanced, sophisticated, and made financial sense.
 Motorola spun off Iridium as a separate company in 1991.
-It took researchers a total of 15 years to develop the product from idea to market release.
+It took researchers a total of fifteen years to develop the product from idea to market release.
 However, in the 1990s, the landscape for cell phone technology was dramatically different from that in the 1980s, and the widespread cell phone coverage around the world eliminated most of the projected customer base for Iridium.
 Had they been paying attention to these developments, the decision makers could have abandoned the project at some point in the early 1990s.
 Instead, they released the Iridium phone to the market in 1998.
 The phone cost \$3,000, and it was literally the size of a brick.
 Moreover, it was not possible to use the phone in moving cars or inside buildings.
 Not surprisingly, the launch was a failure, and Iridium filed for bankruptcy in 1999.
-Finkelstein, S., & Sanford, S. H.
+Finkelstein, S., & Sanford, S. H. (2000, November).
+Learning from corporate mistakes: The rise and fall of Iridium.
+Organizational Dynamics, 29(2), 138-48.
+In the end, the company was purchased for \$25 million by a group of investors (whereas it cost the company \$5 billion to develop its product), scaled down its operations, and modified it for use by the Department of Defense to connect soldiers in remote areas not served by land lines or cell phones.